dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 ## AES And Chaining with Gzip

-If encryption is turned on an alpha, then we use the configured encryption key.
+If encryption is turned on alpha, then we use the configured encryption key.
 The key size (16, 24, 32 bytes) determines AES-128/192/256 cipher chosen.
 We use the AES CTR mode.
 Currently, the binary backup is already gzipped.
 With encryption, we will encrypt the gzipped data.

 During **backup**: the 16 bytes IV is prepended to the Cipher-text data after encryption.